koka-lang/koka/readme.md

 At this point there are no binary releases of Koka and you need to build the compiler yourself.
-Fortunately, Koka has few dependencies and builds without problems on most common platforms, &eg; Windows, MacOSX, and Unix.
+Fortunately, Koka has few dependencies and builds without problems on most common platforms, e.g. Windows, MacOSX, and Unix.

 The following programs are required to build Koka: